Safety Reporting - SOP 1.4.b

 An RSI update (e.g. addition of new expected SAR preferred terms (PTs), change of the frequency of expected SARs, MedDRA updates having an impact on the PTs listed in the RSI, etc.), as well as an update of section 4.8 of an SmPC when it is used as an RSI, is always a substantial modification.

-safety issues are adequately covered in the subject information leaflet (informed consent form), or if it needs to be updated.
+• Whether these new safety issues are adequately reflected in the subject information leaflet (i.e., the informed consent form), or if an update to this document is required.

-If the RSI is in section 4.8 of the SmPC and a new public version of the SmPC with an updated section 4.8 becomes available during the trial, it is recommended to submit a substantial modification requesting approval of the update to the RSI immediately.
+If the RSI is in section 4.8 of the SmPC and a new public version of the SmPC with an updated section 4.8 becomes available during the trial, it is recommended to submit a substantial modification requesting approval of the update to the RSI within one month of the ASR submission.
 Following approval of the SmPC for use as RSI in at least one member state concerned (MSC) with the ongoing clinical trial, the updated SmPC should be used for the purposes of expedited reporting.

 Reporting overview